Obsessed with Sinners: A Night in New Orleans’ Blues Scene

 Later that evening, I was sitting in the car in passenger seat.
 The Mississippi woman with her magic eyes approached me.
 She jumps onto my seat.
 Sparks were flying.
 Just like inside the blues club earlier.

 Then, we got startled by gun shots within 20 feet.
 We were in New Orleans after all.
-We looked at each other, laughed and took off, on to the next adventure.
+Cops showed up, street fights, car tires screeched, We looked at each other, laughed incotrolabily and took off, on to the next adventure.
+Tempestuous, we live!

 Leave a Comment